lucienimmink/art-downloader/README.md

 - `MUSIC_FILE`: full path to your [JSMusicDB](https://www.jsmusicd.com) compatible [music file](https://github.com/lucienimmink/scanner.py); defaults to `./src`.
 - `ART_FOLDER`: the output folder for the art images; defaults to `./output/art/`.
 - `LASTFMAPIKEY`: your last.fm API key.
-Used to fetch meta data about the found artist.
+Used to fetch metadata about the found artist.
 Mainly used for rapid MBID lookup.
 - `FANARTAPIKEY`: your fanart API key.
 Used for looking up missing art at fanart.

+## Options

+By default art for both artists and albums is handling.
+You can skip either by adding the command-line option `--skip[Artists|Albums]=true`.
+For example: `--skipAlbums=true` will skip all processing for albums.

 ## Output